-PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE REOFFERED BONDS
+PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2009 BONDS

-Set forth below is a narrative description of certain contractual provisions relating to the source of payment of and security for the Reoffered Bonds.
+Set forth below is a narrative description of certain contractual provisions relating to the source of payment of and security for the Series 2009 Bonds.
 These provisions have been summarized and this description does not purport to be complete.
-Reference should be made to the Act, the Loan Agreement, the Resolution, the applicable Series Resolutions and the applicable Bond Series Certificates.
-Copies of the Loan Agreement, the Resolution, the Series Resolutions and the Bond Series Certificates are on file with the Authority and the Trustee.
-See also "Appendix C - Summary of Certain Provisions of the Loan Agreement" and "Appendix D - Summary of Certain Provisions of the Resolution" for a more complete statement of the rights, duties and obligations of the parties thereto.
+Reference should be made to the Act, the Loan Agreement, the Resolution and the Series 2009 Resolutions.
+Copies of the Loan Agreement, the Resolution and the Series 2009 Resolutions are on file with the Authority and the Trustee.
+See also "Appendix C - Summary of Certain Provisions of the Loan Agreement" and "Appendix D - Summary of Certain Provisions of the rights, duties and obligations of the parties thereto.

-Payment of the Reoffered Bonds
+Payment of the Series 2009 Bonds

-The Reoffered Bonds and all other Bonds which have been and may be issued under the Resolution will be special obligations of the Authority.
-The principal, Sinking Fund Installments and Redemption Price of and interest on the Reoffered Bonds and all other Bonds which may be issued under the Resolution are payable solely from the Revenues, which consist of payments to be made by the University pursuant to the Loan Agreement on account of the principal, Sinking Fund Installments and Redemption Price of and interest on the Bonds.
+The Series 2009 Bonds and all other Bonds which have been and may be issued under the Resolution will be special obligations of the Authority.
+The principal, Sinking Fund Installments and Redemption Price of and interest on the Series 2009 Bonds and all other Bonds which may be issued under the Resolution are payable solely from the Revenues, which consist of payments to be made by the University pursuant to the Loan Agreement on account of the principal, Sinking Fund Installments and Redemption Price of and interest on the Bonds.
 The Revenues and the right to receive them have been pledged to the Trustee for the benefit of the Bondholders.

 The Loan Agreement is a general, unsecured obligation of the University.
-The Loan Agreement obligates the University to make payments to satisfy the principal, Sinking Fund Installments and Redemption Price of and interest on Outstanding Reoffered Bonds.
-Payments made by the University in respect of interest on Variable Interest Rate Bonds (other than Variable Interest Rate Bonds in the Fixed Rate Mode) are to be made three Business Days prior to an interest payment date, in an amount equal to the interest coming due on the next succeeding interest payment date.
+The Loan Agreement obligates the University to make payments to satisfy the principal, Purchase Price and Redemption Price of and interest on Outstanding Series 2009 Bonds.
+Payments made by the University in respect of interest on the Series 2009A Bonds are to be made on the 10th day of each June immediately preceding the July 1 and on the 10th day of each December immediately preceding the January 1 on which interest is payable, in each case in an amount equal to the interest coming due on the next succeeding interest payment date.
+Payments made by the University in respect of interest on the Series 2009B Bonds are to be made three days prior to the first Business Day of each month in an amount equal to the interest coming due on the next succeeding interest payment date.
 Payments by the University in respect of principal are to be made on the 10th day of each June immediately preceding the July 1 on which such principal becomes due.
-The Loan Agreement also obligates the University to pay, at least 15 days prior to a redemption date or purchase date of Bonds called for redemption or contracted to be purchased in lieu of redemption, the amount, if any, required to pay the purchase price or Redemption Price of such Bonds.
-See "PART 3 - THE REOFFERED BONDS - Redemption and Purchase in Lieu of Redemption Provisions."
+See "PART 3 - THE SERIES 2009 BONDS - Redemption and Purchase in Lieu of Redemption Provisions."